cdegut/Mikroskop/hardaware/electronic/readme.md

 This version use an integrated 5V regulator, a version with an external 5V 5A regulator is being tested for easier assembly and component sourcing.

 ![Electronic-fig.jpg](electronic-fig.jpg)
+Photograph of the populated custom PCB and schematic of the interconnections.
+Red shows power line, black shows transistor to transistor logic (TTL), and green shows the I2C link.

 ![PCB render](PCB_render.png)
+3D render of the PCB

 ![PCB render](Schematic_Microscope_Minima.svg)
+PCB Schematics